This information is here for you to refer to throughout your stay on the ward and we hope you find it useful.

 Some wards have a photograph board to show who everyone is.

 When your named nurse is off duty you will be allocated a contact nurse.
-This is the nurse you go to if you have any problems or concerns.
+This is the nurse you can go to if you have any problems or concerns.
 Discussing your problems and treatment with your named nurse, or the nurse allocated to you in their absence, ensures continuity of care.

 If at any time you feel you are unable to build up a satisfactory relationship with your named nurse, for whatever reason, please discuss the issues with the ward manager or deputy.
 You can go to any member of the nursing staff with your questions or concerns.